Seeking support online?

 Whilst seeking support online it’s important to be vigilant.
 Sadly, some people online specifically look to target young people who are reaching out for support or appear lonely.
-They use this often confusing and vulnerable time to offer support to a young person and in turn, get them to do things they don’t want to do like get naked on cam or meet them offline- this can put young people in danger.
-So there are things to look out for to help you seek support safely online.
+They use this often confusing and vulnerable time to offer support to a young person and in turn, get them to do things they don’t want to do like sexual things on camera or meeting them offline.
+There are things (listed below) that young people can look out for to help them seek support safely online.

 Top tips to stay safe...

 Sharing your feelings and thoughts with others can feel like a relief.
 But some things shouldn’t be shared with people you don’t know.
 Your full name, address, or school can give people clues about who you are or where you might live.
-Even if someone is being really kind to you, giving you lots of compliments and making you feel good, think twice before you share this information.
 Ask yourself why they would need to know this and think carefully before you give away your private info.

 How do you feel?

 Finding support on the internet can often be in the form of group discussions, public posts and videos.
 There is a range of trustworthy places to get advice you can trust online such as The Mix and Young Minds.
 On these sites, advice is moderated and checked.
 But not all spaces online are the same.
 Be aware of people who want to chat with you privately.
 Sending private messages; asking for your number or to video chat live can be risky.
-Some people online use forums and support networks to target young people for sex or pressure them to do sexual things.
+Some people online use forums and support networks to pressure them to do sexual things.
 They do this by encouraging young people to talk privately where others cannot see what might be going on.
-Learn more about chatting with strangers and how to stay safe.

 Be social media savvy.